Model (person): Instagram models

-Instagram models have become popular due to the widespread use of social media.
-They are models who gain their success as a result of the large number of followers they have on Instagram and other social media.
-They should not be confused with established models such as Cara Delevingne and Gigi Hadid, who use Instagram to promote their traditional modelling careers, although some models, such as Playboy model Lindsey Pelas, begin their modelling careers conventionally and subsequently become Instagram models.
-Some models use Instagram success to develop their careers, such as Rosie Roff who worked as a fashion model before being discovered via Instagram and gaining work as a ring girl in American boxing.
-In some cases, Instagram provides unsigned models with a platform to attract the attention of agencies and talent scouts.
+Instagram models are people who have accumulated a large number of followers on Instagram by posting engaging photos of themselves and their lifestyles, and are consequently hired by a company to advertise products as their influence and popularity can increase sales.
+They should not be confused with established models such as Cara Delevingne and Gigi Hadid, who use Instagram to promote their traditional modelling careers, although some models, such as Playboy model Lindsey Pelas, begin their careers conventionally and subsequently become Instagram models.
+Some models use Instagram success to develop their careers, such as Rosie Roff, who worked as a fashion model before being discovered via Instagram and gaining work as a ring girl in American boxing.
+In some cases, Instagram gives unsigned models a platform to attract the attention of agencies and talent scouts.
 American model Matthew Noszka entered the profession as a result of being discovered on Instagram by Wilhelmina Models.

 The Instagram model concept originated in the late 2000s, when the boyfriends of fashion bloggers such as Rumi Neely and Chiara Ferragni began photographing their girlfriends in various outfits.
 Instagram models often attempt to become social media influencers and engage in influencer marketing, promoting products such as fashion brands and detox teas.
-High-profile influencers are able to earn thousands of US dollars for promoting commercial brands.
-When choosing whom to employ, brands have become less concerned with the number of followers an influencer has and more focussed on their engagement marketing strategy.
-Research indicates that 89 per cent of influencers use Instagram to promote themselves compared to 20 per cent using Twitter and 16 per cent using Facebook.
+High-profile influencers can earn thousands of dollars for promoting commercial brands.
+When choosing whom to employ, brands have become less concerned with the number of followers an influencer has and more focused on their engagement marketing strategy.
+Research indicates that 89% of influencers use Instagram to promote themselves, compared to 20% using Twitter and 16% using Facebook.